Places to visit in Vietnam

 Hue is Vietnam’s ancient capital and the imperial city is one of the country’s premier sights.
 Your guide will lead you through endless courtyards to quiet Buddhist temples and open sided golden palaces with curved eave roofs and beautiful decorations.
 The children may need a little encouragement to get the most out of the site but there are plenty of ice cream stalls dotted around the place that will work wonders!

 The town of Hue is situated on the edge of the Perfume River and you can spend a lovely afternoon exploring the pretty Thien Mu Pagoda before taking a boat ride back along the river to the centre of town.
-When you arrive perhaps head to the vast Dong Ba market where you can get lost in the maze of streets selling huge bunches of fresh flowers, great vats of seafood, piles of spices, fruit and vegetables, fake designer goods and just about everything you could ever want to buy (apart from Pokemon cards, as has been discovered by this writer after an exhaustive search!).
+When you arrive perhaps head to the vast Dong Ba market where you can get lost in the maze of streets selling huge bunches of fresh flowers, great vats of seafood, piles of spices, fruit and vegetables, fake designer goods and just about everything you could ever want to buy.

 The charming town of Hoi An sits in a picturesque location sandwiched between the Thu Bon River and the sea.
 Paved streets lined with narrow wooden shopfronts lead to colourful Chinese temples and traditional merchants’ houses.
 Women wearing conical hats cycle past with freshly cooked snacks balanced on large bamboo baskets balanced on the back of their bikes.
 Tailors beckon you into their shops promising to kit you out in a version of the latest designer gear and restaurants serve up exquisitely presented Vietnamese delicacies (as well as the occasional pizza and hamburger if required).
 At night the streets are lit by coloured lanterns and the cafes spill out onto the streets.